 Professor Daryl Higgins’ research focuses on public health approaches to protecting children, and child-safe organisational strategies.
-A registered psychologist, Professor Higgins has been researching child abuse impacts and prevention, family violence and family functioning for over 25 years.
+A registered psychologist, Professor Higgins has been researching child abuse impacts and prevention, family violence and family functioning for nearly 30 years.

 LinkedIn: Daryl Higgins

 You can view an up-to-date list of all Professor Higgins publications, on his ORCID profile